zcbtrak/6P-coordinate-descent/README.md

 - **Accuracy**: 100.00% (Verified on 10,000+ random samples).

 ## Training Algorithm
-Finding these parameters was made possible by the discovery that the 6-parameter space is sufficiently constrained to permit **gradient-free optimization**.
+Finding these parameters was made possible by the discovery that the 6-parameter space is sufficiently constrained to permit **derivative-free optimization**.

 This model was trained using a custom **GPU-accelerated Coordinate Descent** algorithm.
 By leveraging a generic optimizer on a highly constrained architectural search space, we were able to reach 100% accuracy without traditional backpropagation.